This event celebrates the garden center’s $1.3 million capital investment and addition of 20 full-time jobs in Colerain Township.

 IN COLERAIN TOWNSHIP

-Theodore B. Hubbard, the Hamilton County Engineer, would like to announce the closing of Pippin Road, located between Adams Road and Berthbrook Drive in Colerain Township.
+Theodore B. Hubbard, the Hamilton County Engineer, would like to announce the closing of Pippin Road, located between Adams Road and Springdale Road in Colerain Township.

-Rack and Balluer will be installing a storm sewer beginning Monday, February 27, 2017 thru April 28, 2017 (weather permitting).
+Rack and Balluer will be installing a storm sewer, water main and a curb beginning Wednesday, March 22, 2017 thru August 1, 2017 (weather permitting).

 Rack and Ballauer’s detour will be routed from -Adams Road to Hamilton Avenue to Springdale Road to Pippin Road and vice versa.

 For information on other projects, please visit our web site at: